logicor/blog.io/_posts/2017-10-23-machinelearningnote1.md

 `x_train,x_test,y_train,y_test=load_data()
 test_LinearRegression(x_train,x_test,y_train,y_test)
 `

 The results are as follows:

 `coefficients:[ -43.26774487 -208.67053951  593.39797213  302.89814903 -560.27689824
   261.47657106   -8.83343952  135.93715156  703.22658427   28.34844354], intercept 153.07
 Residual sum of squares: 3180.20 score : 0.36`

 The score is just 0.36, because it is a traditional algorithm.
+It is not a effective algorithm.